 I like to get unsweetened applesauce because it's pretty low in sugar, but regardless of what kind you get, you'll have the satisfaction of knowing they're getting vitamins and minerals from the apple content.
-This is a pretty cheap snack.
+This is a pretty cheap and kid-friendly snack.

 5. Pancakes with a little butter